W Barcelona

 The W Barcelona Hotel, popularly known as the Hotel Vela (Sail Hotel) due to its shape, is a building designed by the Ricardo Bofill Taller de Arquitectura located in La Barceloneta district of Barcelona, in the expansion of the Port of Barcelona.
 The hotel is managed by Marriott International marketed under the brand W Hotels.

 The building, designed by Ricardo Bofill, stands in 7 hectares of land reclaimed from the sea surface in the construction of the new entrance to the harbour.
 It is also known to resemble the Burj Al Arab of Dubai, United Arab Emirates.

-The five-star hotel comprises 473 rooms, 67 suites, 400 employees, a bar located on the rooftop, a spa and fitness centre, indoor and outdoor pools, terraces, beaches, restaurants, rooms dance, and other facilities grouped under a platform of terraces.
+The five-star hotel is composed of 473 rooms, 67 suites, 400 employees, a bar located on the rooftop, a spa and fitness centre, indoor and outdoor pools, terraces, beaches, restaurants, rooms dance, and other facilities grouped under a platform of terraces.
 The hotel also provides a restaurant led by the Michelin-starred chef, Carles Abellán.

+History

+Starwood announced in 2004 that the hotel would open and Ricardo Bofill would be the architect.
+In October 2009, the W Barcelona finally opened, being W's first hotel in Western Europe.
+After 8 years, in 2017, the hotel underwent a multi-million renovation.
+The design of renovation was completed by the in-house design team at W Hotels partnered with London-based design studio Bowler James Brindley.

+In 2025, the W Barcelona (Vela Hotel) announced planning of its first major renovation after its opening, accompanied by an extension of the lease between Marriott and Nova Bocana.
+The investment will be of €80 million, for civil works, installations, and interior design.
+The first phase of renovation will be carried out between October 2025 and April 2026.